Why Reiner Fuellmich Was Guilty - Part 2

 As it turned out, Viviane Fischer did accuse Fuellmich of embezzlement in September 2022, after he failed to repay €50,000 upon request in July 2022.
 Fuellmich’s reply to that request included the line “What about your 100,000?
 Gone already?” (p.
 43), as though to imply culpability on her part and to warn her against going any further.

 In an email dated August 26, 2022, Fuellmich proposed that the money from the sale of his property should be split equally between himself and Viviane Fischer and spent at their own discretion on committee projects, as long as they did not “buy a Ferrari” (p.
 45).
-This peculiar turn of phrase (for why would an investigative committee think about buying a Ferrari?) may again have been intended to entice Viviane Fischer into becoming his accomplice, although there is nothing in the Judgment to that effect.
+This peculiar turn of phrase (for why would an investigative committee think about buying a Ferrari?) may again have been intended to entice Fischer into spending large amounts of money on herself, so that she would not expose him.

 Fuellmich’s Behaviour In Court